dpmagill/iphys-toolbox/README.md

 This script is aimed at users with no previous experience with Matlab and introductory experience with programming languages.

+Note: .mlx files can only be displayed in the Matlab Environment.

 ### Corrections to ROI Placement or Skin Segmentation

 See "Examples_Correct_ROIs_and_Skin_Segmentation.mlx".

+Note: .mlx files can only be displayed in the Matlab Environment.

 ## Implementation